yasutakatou/goTrust/README.md

 ### [Rules]

-This section describes the combination of **files and command strings to be alerted**, and the score to be deducted.<br>
+This section define the combination of **files and command strings to be alerted**, and the score to be deducted.<br>

 ```
 4000	NO	ls	passwd	shadow	resolv.conf